spotman/kohana-simple-api/README.md

 1. ~~Remove static methods from API class~~ Done!
 2. Introduce API versions
-3. Full support of the ApiProxyExternal (add auth and remove performance leaks)
+3. Full support of the ExternalApiResourceProxy (add auth and remove performance leaks)
 4. Response caching
 5. ... (your vision would be greatly appreciated)